aryavorskiy/LatticeModels.jl/docs/src/lattice.md

 l1 = l[@. x > 5 || y > 5]
 ```

-Here we first create the macro cell, then find the coordinate values for its sites.
+Here we first create the macrocell, then find the coordinate values for its sites.
 After that we use LatticeValue broadcasting, see [Lattice values](@ref) for more detail.

 !!! tip